contao/docs/docs/manual/layout/templates/template-data.en.md

 This article is machine translated.
 {{% /notice %}}

-The available template data varies depending on the source of the template.
+The available template data varies depending on the template source.
 Usually the complete data set is available in the template.
-The individual data records correspond to the respective database entries and are `$this->…`accessible in the template by specifying
+The individual data records correspond to the respective database entries and can be `$this->…`accessed in the template by specifying

 You can display all available template data of a template.
-Either with
+You can either use

 ```php
 <?php $this->dumpTemplateVars() ?>